 Yes!
 I provide a free trial edit for any Style Tune Up or Nuts and Bolts project.
 Trial edits are not available for any other service offering.
 You can apply for a trial edit here.

-Due to high demand, I’m usually booked out two or three months ahead.
-Scheduling your project will depend on my availability, so definitely apply to work with me as soon as possible to get on the calendar!
-Sometimes another author will reschedule, and I can shuffle projects around.
+I’m currently maintaining a waitlist of authors who’ve expressed interest in working with me.
+I open the waitlist on a rolling basis around the first of every quarter, first to existing clients and then to authors at the top of the list.
+Scheduling your project will depend on my availability and your position on that list, so definitely apply to work with me as soon as possible to add your name!
+Sometimes another author will reschedule, and I can shuffle projects around or open up a spot to the next author in line.
 I’ll let you know if that occurs and give you the choice to move into that slot.

 General timeframes are listed on my services page.
 I can typically turn around a project in 2-4 weeks.
 That timeframe depends on your schedule, the cleanliness of the manuscript, its length and complexity, and any other work or family obligations I have.
 We’ll discuss a specific timeline for your project during your application.